elazar/flystream/README.md

 By default, the Flysystem [Local adapter](https://flysystem.thephpleague.com/v1/docs/adapter/local/) uses [file locks](https://flysystem.thephpleague.com/v1/docs/adapter/local/#locks) during writes and updates, but allows overriding this behavior.

 Flystream follows suit.
 It defines an interface, `LockRegistryInterface`, and two implementations of this interface, `LocalLockRegistry` and `PermissiveLockRegistry`.
-By default, Flystream uses the former, which is a naïve implementation that only prevents the current PHP process from reading a file already open for writing or writing to a file already open for reading.
+By default, Flystream uses the former, which is a naïve implementation that prevents the current PHP process from reading a file already open for writing or writing to a file already open for reading.

 If you'd rather disable locking entirely, you can configure Flystream to use the latter implementation, which grants all requested lock acquisitions and releases.